saiwal/hubzilla-docs/docs/about/contribute.md

 ## Tips for Success

 - **Target the Right Branch**: Always make changes in the version branch (e.g., `10.0.8`), not `main`.
+- **Leverage MkDocs-Material**: Explore its [features](https://squidfunk.github.io/mkdocs-material/) for rich formatting.
 - **Keep it Clear**: Write simply and concisely for all Hubzilla users.
-- **Test Locally**: Use `mkdocs serve` to preview your edits if possible.
+- **Test Locally**: Use `mkdocs serve` to preview with `mkdocs-material` styling.
 - **Ask for Help**: Stuck?
 Open an issue on the repo or contact the community (add contact info if applicable).

 ## After Submission

 Once your changes are merged into the version branch (e.g., `10.0.8`), a maintainer will handle merging them into `main` for publishing.
-Your contribution will then go live at [insert live site URL here, if available].
+Your contribution will then go live at [insert live site URL here, if available], styled beautifully with `mkdocs-material`.
 Thank you for improving Hubzilla’s documentation!

 ---